Call Now Request FREE consultation - 1866-758-4529

 Truck driver fatigue big factor

-There is little question that driving a big rig hours and miles on end can be fatiguing to the truck driver.
+There is little question that driving a big rig for hours and miles on end can be fatiguing to the truck driver.
 Every driver who has driven on trips can relate to the physical and mental fatigue of driving long distances.

 About Greg Baumgartner